MrCloud-10/SosyalEtkinlikWEB/README.md

 # SosyalEtkinlikWEB
-This project has been created using MS Sql, C# .NET Core and MVC based.
+This project has been created using MS Sql, .NET Core and MVC based.

 ## Starting the Project
 Go package manager console and run